-For example, the FIDO Alliance's open standardsmaking process, started in 2013, encouraged and invited participation from all companies and organizations that wanted simpler and stronger online payment authentication.
+For example, the FIDO Alliance's open standards-making process, started in 2013, encouraged and invited participation from all companies and organizations that wanted simpler and stronger online payment authentication.
 Participation in FIDO, in contrast with EMVCo, is open to any paying member and includes voting in board meetings.
-FIDO Alliance's objective is to define an open system that benefits all users of the internet. their devices, for merchants to transparently support a growing number of payment options, for new payment providers to enter the market more easily with innovative solutions and payment systems, and to support new payment models such as micropayments and payment wallets.
+FIDO Alliance's objective is to define an open system that benefits all users of the internet.

+Rather than pursuing similarly open systems, EMVCo states that "EMV SRC is focused on providing consistency and security for card-based payments [emphasis added] within remote payment environments" and that "EMVCo aims to work their devices, for merchants to transparently support a growing number of payment options, for new payment providers to enter the market more easily with innovative solutions and payment systems, and to support new payment models such as micropayments and payment wallets.
 W3C's standards development process is fully inclusive and transparent.
-From its launch, W3C's initiative was open to participation from all the members of the payment community.[†] The initiative speaks directly about preventing vendor monopolies and includes all forms of payment, including ACH and nontraditional payment methods.
+From its launch, W3C's initiative was open to participation from all the members of the payment community.
+The initiative speaks directly about preventing vendor monopolies and includes all forms of payment, including ACH and non-traditional payment methods.